Dawson/ Purdie House, 1956-57

 Featured in the West Coast Modern Home Tour, WVAM, 2016

-Utilizing a design approach now synonymous with Ron Thom’s work, the Dawson House is one of the earliest built examples of the hexagonal planning grid, otherwise known as the “hex” or “30-60-90” grid.
+Utilizing a design approach now synonymous with Ron Thom’s work, the Dawson House was one of the earliest built examples of the hexagonal planning grid, otherwise known as the “hex” or “30-60-90” grid.
 This unique design approach was pioneered by Frank Lloyd Wright and brilliantly harnessed by Ron Thom as an effective way to design homes on West Vancouver’s famously irregular topography.
-The resulting home fits organically into its surrounding environment and captures a dynamic flow that mimics the movement of one’s own motion through space.
-Pre-dated only by the neighbouring 1955 Southworth House, also designed by Ron Thom and demolished in 2017, the Dawson House now stands as the earliest and one of the last remaining examples of this planning strategy.
-To this end, it has been identified as a Secondary Building in the West Vancouver Survey of Significant Architecture, was placed on the West Vancouver Community Heritage Register in 2019, and was the recipient of a West Vancouver Community Heritage Award in 2009 following architecturally-sensitive renovations and additions by Architects Russell Hollingsworth and Barry Downs.
+The resulting home fit organically into its surrounding environment and captured a dynamic flow that mimicked the movement of one’s own motion through space.
+Pre-dated only by the neighbouring 1955 Southworth House, also designed by Ron Thom and demolished in 2017, the Dawson House stood as the earliest and one of the last remaining examples of this planning strategy.
+To this end, it had been identified as a Secondary Building in the West Vancouver Survey of Significant Architecture, was placed on the West Vancouver Community Heritage Register in 2019, and was the recipient of a West Vancouver Community Heritage Award in 2009 following architecturally-sensitive renovations and additions by Architects Russell Hollingsworth and Barry Downs.

-The Dawson House holds a unique place in Canada’s West Coast Modern movement and we are hopeful that the District will continue to work with the owners and with heritage advocates to find a smart, collaborative solution to protect it.
+The Dawson House held a unique place in Canada’s West Coast Modern movement and we are sorry to have seen it demolished.

 Application for Temporary Use Permit/ Impending Demolition